What Is Generative AI Governance

 4. Continuous Monitoring: Given the unpredictable nature of generative outputs, ongoing monitoring is essential.
 Feedback loops should be established to catch and rectify any unforeseen biases or misrepresentations.

-5. Stakeholder Involvement: To ensure a holistic approach to governance, all stakeholders, including ethicists, end-users, and the general public, should have a say in governance policies.
+5. Stakeholder Involvement: To ensure a holistic approach to generative ai governance, all stakeholders, including ethicists, end-users, and the general public, should have a say in governance policies.

 While internal governance is essential, there’s a growing demand for external regulations.
 Governments and international bodies are beginning to recognize the potential risks associated with unchecked generative AI.
-Regulations might encompass:
+The release of ChatGPT in the wild in November 2022 caught many off guard but it proved pivotal to shine a spotlight on the risks associated with GenAI and forced governments and regulators into action.

 Challenges Ahead